NeuPhysics/neutrino/docs/picture.rst

-Polarization, as the name indicates, is defined as
+Polarization, as the name indicates, should equal to

 .. math::
    P = W_1 - W_2

-when it is aligned with on of the basis
+when it is aligned with z direction of Pauli matrices.
+Polarization vector is not a vector in real space but a vector of an imagined space.